Gisela-Graham-Limited/BCAppInsights/README.md

 This repository contains the events (signals) that are sent from BC to Application Insights

+When new events are added by Micrsoft they will need to be added to events.json

 This repository must remain public so that the Azure Data Explorer Dashboards can include it in the base queries e.g.